Certifications / Microsoft

 • Access level

-There are a couple of notes you need to consider when choosing your access level.
+It would be best to consider a couple of notes when choosing your access level.
 'Private' is self-explanatory.
-If you choose 'Private,' no one will be able to access your storage container.
-If you need others to access your data, you must select either 'Blob' or 'Container.'
+If you choose 'Private,' no one can access your storage container.
+If you need others to access your data, select 'Blob' or 'Container.'

-The difference between 'Blob' or 'Container' is how granular your permissions are.
-For example, with the 'Blob' option, others can publicly access specific blobs individually.
+The difference between 'Blob' and 'Container' is how granular your permissions are.
+With the 'Blob' option, others can publicly access specific blobs individually.
 On the other hand, the 'Container' option lets anyone browse through the container itself along with its contents.

 Congratulations!
 You just created a blob storage container in Azure!
-Making changes to that container or uploading blobs to it is easy.
-Now that your blob storage container has been created click on it in the Azure web dashboard.
+It's easy to make changes to that container or upload blobs to it.
+Now that your blob storage container has been created click it on the Azure web dashboard.
 At the top of the container, you will see multiple buttons.
-The two you need to pay attention to are the 'Upload' and 'Change Access Level' buttons.
+You need to pay attention to the 'Upload' and 'Change Access Level' buttons.

-The Upload button will let you upload blobs, or files, to your blob storage bucket.
-The Change Access Level button will allow you to change your container's access privileges, or more specifically, how others can access and use your blob storage container.
+The Upload button lets you upload blobs or files to your blob storage bucket.
+The Change Access Level button allows you to change your container's access privileges or how others can access and use your blob storage container.

 An Overview of How to Deploy Blob Containers, Storage [Video]

-In this video, Knox Hutchinson covers how to deploy blob storage in conjunction with an Azure back end.
-You'll see a step-by-step demonstration of how to create a storage account, configure the blog storage, and create containers.
-Along the way, Knox will highlight several critical settings you should pay attention to when configuring your storage.
+In this video, Knox Hutchinson covers deploying blob storage with an Azure back end.
+You'll see a step-by-step demonstration of creating a storage account, configuring the blog storage, and creating containers.
+Along the way, Knox will highlight several critical settings you should consider when configuring your storage.

 Wrapping Up

 Azure is an excellent resource for cloud storage.
 It can be used for all sorts of purposes.
-If you would like to learn other ways to use Azure for data storage, sharing data, and securing data, consider doing an entire Azure storage solutions training course.
+If you want to learn other ways to use Azure for data storage, sharing data, and securing data, consider doing an entire Azure storage solutions training course.

 Creating a blob container in Azure is easy.
 First, log in to your Azure web dashboard.
-Then navigate to Storage Accounts with the left-hand navigation bar.
-If you have a storage account that you would like to add your blob container to, go ahead and select that account from the Storage Accounts page.
+Then, navigate to Storage Accounts with the left-hand navigation bar.
+If you have a storage account to which you would like to add your blob container, select that account from the Storage Accounts page.
 Otherwise, create a new storage account.

-After creating a new storage account or selecting an existing storage account, use the option to create a new storage container.
+After creating a new storage account or selecting an existing one, use the option to create a new storage container.
 Make sure to give your storage container a meaningful name.
 Also, select the appropriate access level for your container.
-You can change the access level later if need be from the container's configuration page.
+You can change the access level later from the container's configuration page.

 Download